 Even though hemp is now legal at the federal level, the hemp industry is still highly regulated by various levels of government.
-For example, the Food and Drug Administration prohibits the introduction of hemp and hemp-derived products (including, for example, CBD) into foods and beverages.
 Certain states and municipalities have their own hemp-specific rules and regulations.

 Don't get tripped up over the rules of the road.
 Our Cannabis Industry team stands ready to advise you on what you legally can and cannot do with your hemp operations.